3 Easy Ways to Frost Cupcakes

 - Hold the cupcake upside down by its base, and dip the top into the ganache, covering it evenly.
 Twist your wrist slightly as you pull the cupcake out of the ganache.
 This coaxes the excess icing to fall away back into the bowl.

 - Set the cupcake on a lined baking sheet to catch drips until the glaze sets.

 Q: What's the difference between frosting and icing?

-A: You often hear the two words used interchangeably, but frosting is generally thick and fluffy, while icing is a thin glaze.
+A: You often hear the two words used interchangeably, but frosting is generally thick and fluffy, while icing tends to be a thin glaze.

 Q: How much frosting or icing do I need to make?

 A: It depends on what method you're using to top your cupcakes.
-If you're spreading frosting or dipping in icing, plan to use two to three tablespoons of frosting or icing per cupcake (about 1.25 ounces/42 grams).
+If you're spreading frosting or dipping in icing, plan to use 2 to 3 tablespoons of frosting or icing per cupcake (about 1.25 ounces/42 grams).
 If you're using a piping bag, you'll need twice that amount (2.5 ounces/70 grams per cupcake).

 Q: Why does everyone say to cool the cupcakes before frosting or icing them?

-A: Applying frosting or icing to warm cupcakes could cause it to melt or slide off.
+A: Applying frosting or icing to warm cupcakes could cause the sugar to melt, and the frosting will slide off.